shuaboo/AmiAmi-notifier/README.md

 ```

 currently exists an issue with the amiami API where it cannot display queries with a large number of results

+Working on github actions to automate search query